Reduced Course Load Authorization (RCL)

 Students who need to drop a course after the first week of classes will need to wait until the request is authorized by ISSS and the full-time registration hold is lifted by the Registrar, which can take up to 6-9 business days from when the complete request (include academic advisor's recommendation) is received.

 A student who does not follow the regulations of their visa category will have ‘failed to maintain lawful student immigration status’.
 Failure to maintain lawful student immigration status is a serious violation of the law which can result in the following: loss of legal immigration status; accrual of unlawful presence and a potential bar on reentering the US; the need to depart the US; and/or the loss of eligibility for future benefits and statuses.

-Now that you have reviewed and understand all of the above information, you may submit a Reduced Course Load request form:
+After reviewing the above information, you may submit a Reduced Course Load RCL Request EForm:

 The information contained in this web site/form is provided as a service to international students, faculty and staff at the University at Albany.
 It does not constitute legal advice.
 We try to provide useful information, but we make no claims, promises or guarantees about the accuracy, completeness or adequacy of the information contained in or linked to this web site or any associated site or form.
 Neither the University at Albany nor ISSS is responsible for any errors or omissions contained in this website, or for the results obtained from the use of this information.
 Nothing provided herein should be used as a substitute for the advice of competent legal counsel; students may wish to consult an immigration attorney on the specifics of their case as needed.